Verizon Transforms Student Learning This School Year: New Innovation Labs, STEM Workshops And AR App

-Freely available for all on verizon/learning , the new Verizon Innovative Learning Lab: STEM Exploration augmented reality app gives students the opportunity to work with a group of scientists to solve an environmental disaster.

-This Fall, the Verizon Innovative Learning STEM Achievers program is offering full-day workshops for middle schoolers at 44 HBCUs, HSIs, and community colleges, including campus tours for parents and students.
-For more information, visit:

-BASKING RIDGE, N.J., September 17, 2024 /3BL/ - Verizon Innovative Learning announces the opening of 18 new Verizon Innovative Learning Labs, a new augmented reality app to make the Lab experience accessible to students nationwide, and free STEM workshops for middle school students on college campuses across the country.
+BASKING RIDGE, N.J., Sept.
+17, 2024 (GLOBE NEWSWIRE) -- Verizon Innovative Learning announces the opening of 18 new Verizon Innovative Learning Labs, a new augmented reality app to make the Lab experience accessible to students nationwide, and free STEM workshops for middle school students on college campuses across the country.

 18 new Verizon Innovative Learning Labs launching this school year

 Verizon Innovative Learning, with its nonprofit partners, is launching 18 new Verizon Innovative Learning Labs in Title I middle schools, bringing the total number of Labs across the country to 161.
-Labs are opening in: Atlanta, GA; Bristol Township, PA; Compton, CA; Fulton County, GA; Glendale, CA; Irving, TX, Jefferson County, KY; Little Rock, Arkansas; Polk County, Tennessee; Saint Louis, Missouri; San Antonio, TX; Wichita, KS; and Winston-Salem, NC.
+Labs are opening in: Atlanta, GA; Bristol Township, PA; Compton, CA; Fulton County, GA; Glendale, CA; Irving, TX, Jefferson County, KY; Little Rock, AK; Polk County, TN; Saint Louis, MO; San Antonio, TX; Wichita, KS; and Winston-Salem, NC.

 More about the Verizon Innovative Learning Lab program: